dotnet/training-tutorials/content/csharp/getting-started/lesson-03.md

 There are a few new elements to this line of code.
 First, you're using a C# keyword, ``var``, which you can think of as *variable*.
 The ``var`` keyword is shorthand for whatever the type on the other side of the assignment operator (``=``) might be.
 In this case, the value in double quotes (``"Steve"`` in the example above) is a *string*.
 Strings are one of the built-in types in C#, and are used to represent text values.
 You can also declare a variable by specifying its type explicitly.
 In this example, the equivalent statement would be ``string name = "Steve";``.

+### Tip {.tip .javascript}
+> Although Javascript also uses ``var`` for variable declaration, don't let that confuse you.
+The C# ``var`` is strongly typed, meaning that unlike Javascript's dynamic type system, the variable being declared will be of a specific type, just as if that type's name had been used to declare it.

 The ``//`` on the line represents a single-line comment.
 Everything on the line that follows these two characters is ignored by the compiler.
 You can use these comments on a line all by themselves, or following other code as in this case.
 Comments are useful for explaining why you're doing something a certain way in your application, but avoid the temptation to overuse them or to use them to explain complicated code.
 A better solution is to make the code less complicated.

 Now that you have a variable representing your name, you can use it in the next line so that the program greets you, rather than the world.
 To do that, remove the word *World* and replace it with ``{name}``.
 Note that these are curly braces around the name of the variable.
 By using this convention, you're letting C# know that you want it to substitute the value of the variable ``name`` in that location.
 The last thing you need to do for this convention to work is prefix the string with a ``$`` sign.
 When completed, the two lines of code should look like this: